coverclock/com-diag-hazer/README.md

 general purpose input/output or GPIO).

-POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in degrees and decimal minutes.
+POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
+The latter format can be cut and pasted directly into into Google Maps.

 ALT is the most recent altitude solution, in feet and meters.